‘Game Of Thrones’: 9 Incredible Details You May Have Missed From Season 7, Episode 5

 You may recall the sisters weren’t on good terms when they were separated.
 Sansa mooned over Joffrey and admired Cersei while Arya saw through them from the start.

 2. Is Daenerys driving Varys to drink?
 We all know Tyrion’s a lush.
 But Varys normally imbibes in a more restrained manner, if at all.
 On Sunday night that went out the window as he appeared to quaff his wine at the same pace as Tyrion.
-In Game of Thrones‘ early days, Varys came across cold, calculating schemer like Littlefinger.
-In more recent episodes, he’s seemed more like an idealist who truly believes in Daenerys.
+In Game of Thrones‘ early days, Varys came across as a cold, calculating schemer like Littlefinger.
+In more recent episodes, he seemed more like an idealist who truly believes in Daenerys.
 When she questioned his loyalty in Season 7, Episode 2, Varys even gave a moving speech about how he chose her as his queen because he believes in her.
 But in “Eastwatch,” he seemed worried that she’s becoming more like Aerys, the Mad King.
 Some say Daenerys had to be tough and keep her word when she had Drogon burn Randyll and Dickon Tarly alive, but Varys and Tyrion found it disturbing.
 She made Varys swear, “If you ever think I’m failing the people, you won’t conspire behind my back.
 You’ll look me in the eye as you’ve done today and tell me I’m failing.”
 That day may come sooner than we’d hoped.

-In “Eastwatch,” Varys seemed worried that she’s becoming more like Aerys, the Mad King.
-Some say Daenerys had to be tough and keep her word when she had Drogon burn Randyll and Dickon Tarly alive, but Tyrion also appears to believe Daenerys has grown dangerous and power mad.
-While raiding just one supply train is better than attacking Kings Landing as she’d originally planned, she and Drogon still burnt people alive and destroyed food and supplies people will need to survive the long winter.
-She once made Varys swear, “If you ever think I’m failing the people, you won’t conspire behind my back.
-You’ll look me in the eye as you’ve done today and tell me I’m failing.”
-That day may come sooner than we think.

 1. The mountain shown in the preview looks strangely familiar.
 Those who lingered long enough to watch the preview for Season 7, Episode 6 may have noticed an arrowhead-shaped mountain at the 10-second mark as Jon Snow and company go in search of the White Walkers.
-RKRagan certainly did and posted on the Reddit of Ice and Fire, “This is the mountain the Hound saw in his vision and that they see next week.
+RKRagan certainly did and posted on the Reddit of Ice and Fire.

+“This is the mountain the Hound saw in his vision and that they see next week.
 It’s the other side of the same mountain where the White Walkers were first created by the Children of the Forest.”

 Sure enough, in the Season 7 premiere, Gregor Clegane saw a vision in the flames.
-Despite his fear of fire and contempt for religion, he did as Thoros of Myr asked, peered into the fireplace, and told him what he saw.
+Despite his fear of fire and contempt for religion, he did as Thoros of Myr asked, peered into the fireplace and told him what he saw.

 “There’s a mountain.
 Looks like an arrowhead.
 The dead are marching past.
 Thousands of them.”

-[Featured image by Macall B. Polay/HBO]
+[Featured Image by Macall B. Polay/HBO]